-Your New Year’s Resolution – does it involve finally learning what it really takes to take your game to the next level and learn some simple strategy for pickleball success?
+Your New Year’s Resolution – does it involve finally learning what it really takes to take your game to the next level?

 If your answer is “yes”, the key, in a word, is consistency.
 You’ve heard that, consistently.
 (Pun intended.)
 Over and over.
 Sometimes from us.
 But….honestly, now….how hard do you work to become even more consistent – with your good stuff?
-Consistency is the key to learn strategy for pickleball success.
 Everybody works to improve their weaknesses if they practice at all, but do you work on your strengths so that your good becomes your better and eventually your best, so your best shots are infinitely repeatable, even at match point, even under the stress of playing against Ralph, your nemesis who trash-talks so well that he hits every hot button you have?

 Some people really do think this way, about boiling things down, about being consistent, about repeat-ability.
 Granted, the “big screen” of competitive pickleballing often features the “scenery” – the hero shots, hard hits, gazelle-like agility, and, (sometimes and unfortunately), the enlarged egos.
-But that’s not where most of us live and certainly it isn’t how we can improve and learn some strategy for pickleball success.
+But that’s not where most of us live and certainly it isn’t how we can improve.

 So, alternatively, just for a minute, observe 73-year-old Lynn Carlson, an unheralded 5.0 with near-200 medals in most every major tournament, a quiet guy but one who stands out all the more primarily because he works so consistently on doing less.
 He wants less hard-hits than soft returns, less heroics and much more placement, less attention on the sideline winner and much, much more on keeping the ball in play, does less too-late scrambling and practices more anticipation of where the ball is going, and then he does this over and over until the 70% rule finally kicks in and you, once again, make an unforced error.